iibtehajul/Java-projects/Bank account/readme.md

 This is a simulation of a regular bank account.
-A user can have a checking and/or a savings bank account(s).
+A user can have a checking and/or a savings account(s).

 The accounts can:
 1. Depost money